top of page

 • view research you conducted before you let your subscription lapse.

 You will then begin building your family tree.
 You can do this manually or upload a file from another platform using a GEDcom file.
-Honestly, I would recommend building a small tree with the barest of facts.
+Honestly, I would recommend , a small family tree with the barest of facts.
 Then build your tree out as you learn how Ancestry fits into your research strategy.

 If you have a large tree elsewhere, add only those people from the large tree that your research currently focuses on.